cmda-minor-web/web-app-from-scratch-2122/course/week-2.md

 ### Sketch the interface

 1. Investigate API
-2. Sketch Userflow in a Wireflow
+2. Sketch User Flow in a Wireflow
 3. Sketch Breakdown-graph: break the Wireflow down in HTML, CSS and JS.

 ### Resources